Rock 'n' Roll Express: Jim Crockett Promotions (1985–1988)

-In November 1986 at Starrcade, The Rock 'n' Roll Express defeated Ole Anderson and Arn Anderson in a Steel Cage match to retain the NWA World Tag Team Championship.
+In November 1986 at Starrcade '86: The Skywalkers, the Rock 'n' Roll Express defeated Ole Anderson and Arn Anderson in a steel cage match to retain the NWA World Tag Team Championship.
 After a series of matches running from late August through early October, they lost their title for a fourth and final time (They would win four more in later years, but only the first four were also recognized by World Championship Wrestling later) in the fall of 1987 to Arn Anderson and Tully Blanchard thanks to a pre-match attack by their longtime rivals, The Midnight Express.
 Morton suffered an injured arm in the attack which led to Gibson beginning the match alone.
 Eventually Morton would join the match in a sling, but the match ended when Gibson told the referee to stop the match due to Morton's injury.
 They feuded heavily with The Four Horsemen members Ric Flair, Arn Anderson and Tully Blanchard, who constantly mocked them and attacked them outside of the ring.

 During late 1987, the Rock 'n' Roll Express feud with the Midnight Express heated up again which led to an historic scaffold match on November 26, 1987, at Starrcade 87 in Chicago.
 Morton and Gibson defeated Bobby Eaton and Stan Lane eight minutes into the match.
 As 1988 began, they entered into a brief feud with The Sheepherders.
 On January 23, 1988, in Cincinnati, Ivan Koloff & the Warlord defeated The Rock 'n' Roll Express in twelve seconds, with Morton and Gibson leaving the company after the match.
 After a several month absence, Ricky and Robert did an interview with Bob Caudle at Clash of the Champions II where they discussed returning to the NWA.
 On June 26 at the start of The Great American Bash Tour, Ricky and Robert defeated the Sheepherders in their return match.
 They won several more matches against the Sheepherders, as well as a few others until a pay dispute led to Robert Gibson departing JCP again in late July.
 Ricky Morton stayed on and wrestled singles matches, as well as tag team and six man matches with a variety of partners such as Nikita Koloff, Brad Armstrong, and Steve Williams.
 Morton had his last match on September 23, 1988, before leaving JCP again.